 They were almost an hour’s drive apart, but I can say after having spent the day there, I wouldn’t have changed anything we did.

 Is it weird that one of my favorite Maine days was in New Hampshire?

 So first things first, White Mountain National Forest is REMOTE.
 So when you hit the small town on the drive in, make sure to get supplies for the day ahead.
 We stopped by the last restaurant before entering the forest.

 It happened to be a bagel shop called Bagels Plus on White Mountain Highway.
 We grabbed a couple of bagels apiece—one for breakfast and some hearty bagel sandwiches for later in the day.
-And as a bonafide Jersey bagel snob, I can say these bagels were excellent!
+As a bonafide Jersey bagel snob, I can say these bagels were excellent!

 The shop-owners checked if we were headed into the mountains, and packed pickles on the side to avoid soggy sandwiches.
 If that’s not a winning bagel shop, I don’t know what is.